Republic of Ireland national football team: 2025

+2026

 Coaching staff

 The senior men's management team includes:

 Coaching history

-Between 1921 and 1969, a committee of selectors chose the team, on occasions a coach or team manager was appointed; Mick Meagan was the first manager to actually select the team.
+Between 1924 and 1969, a committee of selectors chose the team, on occasions a coach or team manager was appointed; Mick Meagan was the first manager to actually select the team.
 Managers from the periods in which the national side was known as the Irish Free State or simply Ireland are obscure and many are not currently known, however it is known that Val Harris, Bill Lacey and Alex Stevenson managed the side.

 Players

 Current squad

-The following players were called up for the friendly match against Latvia and UEFA Euro 2024 qualifying match against France in March 2023.
+The following players were called up for the 2026 FIFA World Cup Qualification fixtures against Portugal and Hungary on 13 and 16 November 2025, respectively.

-Caps and goals updated as of 20 November 2022 after the match against Malta.
+Caps and goals updated as of 16 November 2025, after the match against Hungary.

 Recent call-ups

 The following players have also been called up to the Republic of Ireland squad within the last 12 months.